jumper149/blugon/README.md

 To run it in the background just use `(blugon&)` and stop it with `killall blugon`.

+To run blugon with systemd you can enable the service as user:
+`systemctl --user enable blugon.service`

 Options include:

 - `-s` or `--simulation` to quickly simulate the configuration for the whole day